jgpettibone/jgpettibone.github.io/_posts/2014-01-15-rock-paper-scissors.md

 {% endhighlight %}

 ## What if ... ?
 What if we didn't know how many rounds the players would play?
 How could we modify this function to deal with any number of rounds?
-This would be really difficult to do if we didn't know how many for loops we would need.
-This seems like a good time to use recursion.
-Recursion is good when you can split your tasks into two or more similar subtasks.
+It would be really difficult to create an iterative approach like this when the number of rounds is determined by user input.
+A recursive approach would make this problem much easier.

 ## A Recursive Approach
-For a step-by-step way of turning an iterative function into a recursive one, check out the [From Iterative to Recursive](http://jgpettibone.github.io/from-iterative-to-recursive/) post.
+For a step-by-step way of turning an iterative function into a recursive, check out the [From Iterative to Recursive](http://jgpettibone.github.io/from-iterative-to-recursive/) post.

-### The basic structure
+### The basic structure of recursion
-Because the number of rounds is now variable, it will be the argument passed into the `rockPaperScissors` function.
+Because the number of rounds is now variable, this number will be the argument passed into the `rockPaperScissors` function.
 Let's call this parameter `rounds`.

 We'll put a recursive subroutine called `getOutcomes` instead the main `rockPaperScissors` function.
 This function would go where the for loops were in the iterative solution: